VillaDevs/VillaDevs.github.io/tutos/vagrant/1_instalacion.md

 ```

 En próximos post configuraremos un entorno de desarrollo con Vagrant.
 No olviden ver la documentación oficial para tener más detalle de cada uno de los comandos.

+---
+title:  'This is the title: it contains a colon'
+author:
+- Author One
+- Author Two
+keywords: [nothing, nothingness]
+abstract: |
+  This is the abstract.

+  It consists of two paragraphs.
+---